Cloud Computing Connection Profiles

 Authentication Method

-• Managed Identity: Enables you to access other Azure Active-Directory-protected resources.
-The identity is managed by the Azure platform.
-You do not need to provide credentials within Control-M. Use this option if the Agent is installed on an Azure virtual machine that has an assigned a Managed Identity with the required permissions.
+• Managed Identity: Access protected Azure services and resources using a key created and managed by the Azure platform, without login credentials.
+Use this method if the Control-M/Agent is installed on an Azure virtual machine that has a Managed Identity with the required permissions.

 Specify Managed Identity Client ID

-(Managed Identity) Determines whether the client ID for the managed identity is specified by the Managed Identity Client ID parameter.
+Determines whether the Managed Identity is specified by the Managed Identity Client ID parameter.

 Managed Identity Client ID